TrueWinter/SnowMail/README.md

 > [!IMPORTANT]
 > When creating your form, create a button with the `type` set to `submit`.
 Without this, users won't be able to submit the form unless you write additional code.

+It is recommended to add your `EMAIL_FROM` address (configured during the installation process) to your contact list to reduce the chance of emails ending up in spam.

 ### React

 *Minimum React version: v18.2.0*